KanchanaKumudini/Buffer-Overflow/README.md

 ![30](https://user-images.githubusercontent.com/50174329/80064340-73d0ce80-8555-11ea-8854-0a49f6ab4bf3.PNG)

-25. Next conver the memory value and reverse the bites.
+25. Next convert the memory value and reverse the bites.

 0xbf ff fa ba
 \xba\xfa\xff\xbf

-26. Copy the exploit, press Q to quit and paste it and if you run it successfully you should see a new shell come up.
+26. Copy the exploit, press q to quit and paste it and if you run it successfully you should see a new shell come up.

 ![31](https://user-images.githubusercontent.com/50174329/80064834-a7602880-8556-11ea-986b-7bae4f973387.PNG)